// Regular update posts in this blog, search on "heat balls".

 They have for the last months been considering an appeal in a higher court and how to go about it.

 Meanwhile, in September they tried to have the Heatballs sold in Switzerland (outside the EU) but in October this got a definite no from the Energy ministry official responsible for Energy Efficiency legislation.

-The case was not altogether clear however: So-called "rough service lamps" as used in mines and other such locations are also incandescent lighting as banned in the EU specifications, and there are other exemptions as for small refrigerator lamps and the like.
+The case was not altogether clear however: So-called "rough service lamps" as used in mines and other such locations are also incandescent lighting albeit not originally meant for ordinary consumers, and there are other exemptions as for small refrigerator lamps and the like.

 The issue therefore turns around lighting used as GLS (general service lighting) in ordinary ceiling fittings etc.

 The prospect of, in practice, identical general service lighting being continued was obviously too much: there might have been (= might be) more chance of success if the light bulbs had a specific screw-in fitting for a lamp with say a reflector in it to "beam the heat".

 Of course, enterprising (and determined) people would then put such fittings also in other lamps, but that is another matter...

 Siegfried Rotthäuser and friends in Germany have imaginatively tried to get round the European ban on regular simple incandescent bulbs by marketing them as "Heat Balls" (more).